-The 2015 STIP contains targeted annual incentives and provides an opportunity for participants, including the Named Executive Officers, to earn between 50% and 150% of their target opportunities provided certain performance thresholds are met.
-The Compensation Committee believes having a payout range helps to ensure that pay varies with performance, and paying at 50% for threshold performance increases the competitiveness of the plan and aligns it with market.
-No payouts will be made for performance below minimum required performance.
-If 80% of the targeted profitability measure is achieved, an incentive payout equal to 50% of targeted incentive level for each of the Named Executive Officers will be paid.
-If the targeted profitability measure is achieved, each of the Named Executive Officers will receive 100% of the target incentive payout.
+The 2017 STIP contains targeted annual incentives and provides an opportunity for participants, including the NEOs, to earn between 50% and 150% of their target opportunities provided certain performance thresholds are met.
+The Compensation Committee believes having a payout range helps to ensure that pay varies with performance and aligns it with market.
+No payouts under the STIP will be made for performance below minimum required performance.
+If threshold is achieved, an incentive payout equal to 50% of targeted incentive level for each of the NEOs will be paid.
+If the targeted profitability measures are achieved, each of the NEOs will receive 100% of the target incentive payout.

 In practice, the Compensation Committee makes recommendations that the Board then approves or adjusts.
-The Performance Measures, as well as the weighting given to the measures, for the 2015 STIP for Messrs.
-Jones, Wolking, Moore, Sandgren and Knight included the following:
+The Performance Measures, as well as the weighting given to the measures, for the 2017 STIP for Messrs.
+Jones, Ryan, Sandgren, Moore and Knight included the following:

 Messrs.
-Jones, Wolking, Moore, Sandgren and Knight Compensation Composition
+Jones, Ryan, Sandgren, Moore and Knight Compensation Composition